pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 #### Array Option #1

-Each 3 elements when traversed are the rows of the matrix.
+Each 3 elements when traversed are the rows of the matrix (row major).

 {% raw %}